SteixnerKumar/eeg_preprocessing_guideline/README.md

 # EEG pre-processing protocol
 + Reading the data (EEG data and the Behavioral data).

++ Adjust the specified triggers automatically according to the photo diode trigger values.

 + Downsampling the data from 1024 to 512 Hz or any preference but has to be powers of 2 exponent (0<power<10). [optional step, can be turned on ('1') or off ('0')]

 + Cut the data between the most extreme points (recognized by the beginning and end trigger).